 Wishing you could afford surgery to get a flatter, smoother stomach.
-Now can with a tummy tuck in the Philippines, where prices are at least 50% lower than at home, potentially saving you thousands – which is more than enough to pay your surgery and a relaxing holiday beforehand.
+Now can with a tummy tuck in the Philippines, where prices are at least 50% lower than at home, potentially saving you thousands–more than enough to pay your surgery and a relaxing holiday beforehand.

 There’s any number of reasons you may want a tummy tuck.
-Pregnancy, weight gain and weight loss, and even just getting older – all can cause our skin to stretch, leaving it baggy and loose, and in some cases forming ugly folds.
+Pregnancy, weight gain and weight loss, and even just getting older–all can cause our skin to stretch, leaving it baggy and loose, and in some cases forming unattractive folds.

 As long as you are over 18, don’t intend to get pregnant again and have a reasonable expectation as to the outcome you may be a suitable candidate for the procedure.

 Note: More information about pregnancy after tummy tuck surgery can be found here.